luismiguelopes/AnkoScripts/README.md

 ## 🚀 Installation

 1. Clone or download this repository
-2. Install the Anko browser extension
+2. Install the Ninja Bot
-3. Configure your Telegram bot (optional)
-4. Set up your game credentials in the script runner

 ## 📖 Usage